bootdotdev/blog/content/jobs/trends-in-developer-jobs-stackoverflow.md

 * Are we moving into more *specialist* or more *generalist* roles?
 * Are people still specializing as DBAs?

-I aggregated all the answers about developer employment from the last 9 years of Stack Overflow surveys in order to start being able to answer some of these questions.
+I aggregated all the answers about developer employment from the last 9 years of Stack Overflow surveys to start being able to answer some of these questions.
 If you're curious about the [job outlook for developers](/jobs/whats-the-job-outlook-for-computer-science-students), hopefully this is helpful data.

 ## First, a note on the data